101sec/blockscript/README.md

 30 23 * * * /opt/custom/blockscript/add_enemies.sh

 Per this entry, cron will frequently fetch the latest info without DOS'ing the servers and run add_enemies.sh at 23:30 (11.30pm) once a day, every day.

+To further simplefy things we could create a bash alias in ~/.bashrc or ~/.bash_profile

+alias block='/usr/local/bin/addenemy'

+To block an IP-address from the terminal, we could simply issue:

+block <IP-Address>